Cancelled – Join the Fun, Join the ECOFEST

 The EcoFest is a free event, fun and highly educational for families and individual of all ages that we organize after Earth Day of Action on Saturday April 25th.

-Celebrating Kelp, the Ocean and the many eco-heroes working to help both, this no-waste event blends live music, famed speakers, refreshments, eco booths, hands on activities, environmental and public safety resources, art and activism together for a memorable day of learning and fun!
+Celebrating the Albatross, the Ocean and the many eco-heroes working to help both, this no-waste event blends live music, famed speakers, refreshments, eco booths, hands on activities, environmental and public safety resources, art and activism together for a memorable day of learning and fun!
 Help us be sustainable by bringing your own cup, plate and spoon or ride your bike and use our bike corral!

 COME TO THE ECOFEST AFTER EARTH DAY OF ACTION